mariadb-corporation/MaxScale/Documentation/Filters/RabbitMQ-Filter.md

 #RabbitMQ Filter

 ## Overview
-This filter is designed to extract queries and transform them into a canonical form e.g. `INSERT INTO dabata.table VALUES ("John Doe", "Downtown",100,50.0);` turns into `INSERT INTO dabata.table VALUES ("?", "?",?,?);`.
-The filter pushes these canonized queries and their replies in to a RabbitMQ broker where they can later be retrieved.
+This filter is designed to extract queries and transform them into a canonical form e.g. `INSERT INTO database.table VALUES ("John Doe", "Downtown",100,50.0);` turns into `INSERT INTO database.table VALUES ("?", "?",?,?);`.
+The filter pushes these canonicalized queries and their replies in to a RabbitMQ broker where they can later be retrieved.
 The retrieval can be done with your own application or the [RabbitMQ Consumer Client](RabbitMQ-Consumer-Client.md) utility tool, which reads the messages from the broker and sends the contents of those messages as SQL queries to a database.

 ## Configuration